npanuhin/Advent-of-Code/.github/src/canvas/README.md

 ### Known issues

 - The HTML debug-preview page does not properly set the `span` height for 2023, causing the lava falls and other effects to move down one `line_height`.
 However, the resulting SVG image does not have this problem.

+- For 2020 if you want to have Storm, you'll need in add manually it to `page.html`, because it is calculated randomly in runtime using JavaScript (and my script does support that).
+Don't forget that there should not be a line break between the last `<a>` and the storm's `<div>`, otherwise there will be an empty line at the bottom.